The South African Reflexology Society [TSARS] [053-289-NPO].

 TSARS is recognised by the Allied Health Professions Council, S.A.
 [AHPCSA] as an official representative of the Therapeutic Reflexology Profession in South Africa.

-As an independent entity TSARS acts in the interest of its members and on professional matters relating to reflexology.
+As an independent entity TSARS acts in the interest of its members and on professional matters relating to the therapeutic reflexology profession.

-TSARS is managed by a National Executive Committee consisting of elected office-bearers and branch chairpersons.
-Positions are honorary.
+TSARS is managed by a National Executive Committee consisting of elected office-bearers and 5 branch chairpersons.
+The positions are honorary.

-An appointed part-time administration officer in TSARS head office deals with the general administration of TSARS, queries from members and the public via e-mail and telephone and is responsible for the updating of information on TSARS’s website.
+An appointed administration officer in TSARS head office deals with the general administration of TSARS, queries from members and the public via e-mail and telephone.

 As a national professional body, TSARS is committed to activities which include the following:

-Promotion of the profession: TSARS regularly promotes therapeutic reflexology as a profession by means of the national media, i.e. articles; TV and radio talks, editorials and advertisements.
+- Promotion of the profession: TSARS promotes therapeutic reflexology as a profession by means of the national media, i.e. articles; TV and radio talks, editorials and advertisements.

-National Congress: National Congresses are held every second year.
-The first took place in 1991 in Durban.
+- National Congress: The first Congress took place in 1991 in Durban.
 National and international speakers address members on the latest developments in the profession and numerous workshops are held.
 The Congress also affords all members from across South Africa the opportunity to meet and network.

-Branch Meetings/Workshops: Branches of TSARS in Cape Town, Durban, Gauteng, Mpumalanga and Pretoria arrange regular meetings/workshops.
+- Branch Meetings/Workshops: TSARS Branches in Cape Town.
+Durban, Johannesburg Pretoria, Stellenbosch and Port Elizabeth arrange regular meetings and CPD workshops.
 Therapists have the opportunity to discuss case studies and to listen to different speakers on various topics relating to health care.

-TSARS is not affiliated to any reflexology training institution
+- Training: TSARS is not affiliated to any reflexology training institution.